 Lest We Forget

-- 1 cup plain flour (all purpose flour)
+- 1 cup flour, plain or all purpose flour

 - 1 cup brown sugar

 - 125 g butter, melted

 - 1 tsp bi-carb of soda

 - Pre heat your oven to 180 deg C.

 - Combine the flour, sugar, oats and coconut in a large bowl.